-5.504.4.5.3 Documentation.
+- 5.504.4.5.3 Documentation.
 Verification of compliance with this section shall be provided as requested by the enforcing agency.
-Documentation shall include at least one of the following:

-- 1. Product certifications and specifications. - 2.
+Documentation shall include at least one of the following: - 1.
+Product certifications and specifications. - 2.
 Chain of custody certifications. - 3.
 Product labeled and invoiced as meeting the Composite Wood Products regulation (see CCR, Title 17, Section 93120, et seq.). - 4.
-Exterior grade products marked as meeting the PS-1 or PS-2 standards of the Engineered Wood Association, the Australian AS/NZS 2269 or European 636 3S standards. - 5.
-Other methods acceptable to the enforcing agency.
+Exterior grade products marked as meeting the PS-1 or PS-2 standards of the Engineered Wood Association, the Australian AS/NZS 2269 or European 636 3S standards. - Other methods acceptable to the enforcing agency.

-TABLE 5.504.4.5 FORMALDEHYDE LIMITS1 Maximum Formaldehyde Emissions in Parts per Million.
+TABLE 5.504.4.5 FORMALDEHYDE LIMITS1 Maximum Formaldehyde Emissions in Parts per Million

 PRODUCT CURRENT LIMIT

 Hardwood plywood veneer core 0.05

 Hardwood plywood composite core 0.05

-Particle board 0.09
+Particleboard 0.09

 Medium density fiberboard 0.11

 Thin medium density fiberboard 2 0.13

-Values in this table are derived from those specified by the California Air Resources Board, Air Toxics Control Measure for Composite Wood as tested in accordance with ASTM E 1333.
-For additional information, see California Code of Regulations, Title 17, Sections 93120 through 93120.12.

-2. Thin medium density fiberboard has a maximum thickness of $\frac{5}{16}$ inches (8 | | mm).

-5.504.4.6 Resilient flooring systems.
-For 80 percent of floor area receiving resilient flooring, installed resilient flooring shall meet at least one of the following:

-- 1. Certified under the Resilient Floor Covering Institute (RFCI) FloorScore program; - 2.
-Compliant with the VOC-emission limits and testing requirements specified in the California Department of Public Health's 2010 Standard Method for the Testing and Evaluation Chambers, Version 1.1, February 2010; - 3.
-Compliant with the California Collaborative for High Performance Schools (CA-CHPS) Criteria Interpretation for EQ 2.2 dated July 2012 and listed in the CHPS High Performance Product Database; or - 4.
-Compliant with CDPH criteria as certified under the Greenguard Children's & Schools Program.

-5.504.4.6.1 Verification of compliance.
-Documentation shall be provided verifying that resilient flooring materials meet the pollutant emission limits.
+- Values in this table are derived from those specified by the California Air Resources Board, Air Toxics Control Measure for Composite Wood as tested in accordance with ASTM E1333.
+For additional information, see California Code of Regulations, Title 17, Sections 93120 through 93120.12. - 2.
+Thin medium density fiberboard has a maximum thickness of 5/16 inch (8 mm). - 5.504.4.6 Resilient flooring systems.
+For 80 percent of floor area receiving resilient flooring, installed resilient flooring shall meet at least one of the following: - 1.
+Certified under the Resilient Floor Covering Institute (RFCI) FloorScore program; - Compliant with the VOC-emission limits and testing requirements specified in the California Department of Public Health's 2010 Standard Method for the Testing and Evaluation Chambers, Version 1.1, February 2010; - 3.
+Compliant with the Collaborative for High Performance Schools California (CA-CHPS) Criteria Interpretation for EQ 7.0 and EQ 7.1 (formerly EQ 2.2) dated July 2012 and listed in the CHPS High Performance Product Database: or - 4.
+Products certified under UL GREENGUARD Gold (formerly the Greenguard Children's & Schools Program). - 5.504.4.6.1 Verification of compliance.
+Documentation shall be provided verifying that resilient flooring materials meet the pollutant emission limits. - 5.504.5.3 Filters.

-5.504.5.3 Filters.
 In mechanically ventilated buildings, provide regularly occupied areas of the building with air filtration media for outside and return air that provides at least a Minimum Efficiency Reporting Value (MERV) of 8.
 MERV 8 filters shall be installed prior to occupancy, and recommendations for maintenance with filters of the same value shall be included in the operation and maintenance manual.

-- 1. An ASHRAE 10-percent to 15-percent efficiency filter shall be permitted for an HVAC unit meeting the 2013 California Energy Code having 60,000 Btu/h or less capacity per fan coil, if the energy use of the air delivery system is 0.4 W/cfm or less at design air flow. - 2.
-Existing mechanical equipment.
+- An ASHRAE 10-percent to 15-percent efficiency filter shall be permitted for an HVAC unit meeting the 2013 California Energy Code having 60,000 Btu/h or less capacity per fan coil, if the energy use of the air delivery system is 0.4 W/ cfm or less at design air flow. - 2.
+Existing mechanical equipment. - 5.504.5.3.1 Labeling.

-5.504.5.3.1 Labeling.
 Installed filters shall be clearly labeled by the manufacturer indicating the MERV rating.